dereuromark/CakePHP-DatabaseLog/README.md

 ```
 Or just copy the migration file into your app `/config/Migrations`, modify if needed, and then run it as part of your app migrations.

+Fully tested so far are PostgreSQL and MySQL, but by using the ORM all major databases should be supported.

 ## Usage

 Anywhere in your app where you call `$this->log()` or `Log::write()` the DatabaseLog engine will be used.